Cash receipts journal

 - Feb.
 28: Sold goods for cash $4,225.

-On the basis of above transactions, draw up a cash receipts journal for Steward Inc. and post the same to relevant accounts in general and subsidiary ledger.
+Required: On the basis of the above transactions, draw up a cash receipts journal for Steward Inc. and post the same to relevant accounts in general and subsidiary ledgers.

 Memo’s and Question paper